When "Competency" in Reasoning Opens the Door to Vulnerability: Jailbreaking LLMs via Novel Complex Ciphers: GPT-4o-mini as a Judge

-In this study, we have identified an emerging vulnerability linked to the advanced reasoning capabilities of LLMs.
-While traditional jailbreak attacks often rely on single-layer encryption methods like Base64, we introduced two more sophisticated techniques: Attacks using Custom Encryptions (ACE) and Layered Attacks using Custom Encryptions (LACE).
-Within the ACE framework, we developed two novel ciphers—Grid Encoding and a Word-Substitution Cipher—that significantly increased the attack success rate (ASR) to 40\% on GPT-4o.
-Additionally, with LACE, we enhanced the ASR by layering the Word-Substitution Cipher with other methods such as Word Reversal, resulting in a 38\% improvement.
+In this study, we demonstrated that as LLMs become more adept at reasoning, they become more vulnerable to more complex attacks.
+While traditional jailbreak attacks often rely on a single common cipher like Base64 or ROT-13, we build on these and introduce Attacks using Custom Encryptions (ACE) and Layered Attacks using Custom Encryptions (LACE).
+Within the ACE framework, we developed two novel ciphers—Grid Encoding and a Word-Substitution Cipher—that significantly increased the attack success rate (ASR) on GPT-4o (40\%) and gpt-oss-20b (60\%).
+Additionally, with LACE, we enhanced the ASR by layering the Word-Substitution Cipher with other methods such as Word Reversal, resulting in a 38\% improvement on GPT-4o and 12\% improvement on gpt-oss-20b.
+GPT-5, being the ``smartest'' LLM used in our study, only shows an ASR of 8\% using LACE, and is the most robust LLM in this study.
 These findings highlight the urgent need for more robust security measures in LLMs to anticipate and defend against increasingly complex attack vectors.